-When you start a new Payrun, the amount the employee is paid, including any deductions or additions, depends on what’s been set for the Employee.
+When you start a new Payrun, the amount you pay an employee (including any deductions or additions) depends on what you have set up for them.

-Click “Employees” in the main menu and then select the employee you wish to edit and then choose the Pay Options tab.
+Select Employees from the main menu, choose the employee you wish to edit and select the Pay Options tab.

-These values will have come from the employer defaults when the employee was first created.
+These values come from the employer defaults when you first create the employee.

-Here you set the basic amount that the employee is to be paid on every payrun.
-This value is automatically added to the payslip and uses the Pay Code ‘BASIC’ unless you override it with a different code.
+Here you set the basic pay amount for the employee on every payrun.
+This value is automatically added to the payslip and uses the Pay Code BASIC unless you override it with a different code.

-If the employee is paid a set amount each period (as opposed to a daily/hourly rate) then you have the option to set Leave Adjustments to manual or automatic.
+If the employee is paid a set amount each period (as opposed to a daily or hourly rate), you have the option to set Leave Adjustments to manual or automatic.

-If it’s set as automatic then the amount the employee is paid will be automatically reduced to reflect any unpaid leave or statutory pay in the period.
+If set as automatic, the pay the employee receives automatically reduces to reflect any unpaid leave or statutory pay in the period.

-If you set it to manual then you’ll need to manually reduce the basic pay on each payrun, however any Statutory pay that required will still be automatically added to the payslip.
+If set to manual, basic pay will need manually reducing each payrun.
+However, any Statutory pay that is required will still automatically add to the payslip.

-If you tick this box then you can not set an hourly rate.
-Instead we’ll check the employees age at the start of each payrun and set the hourly rate accordingly.
-This saves you having to change the amount after birthdays or tax year ends.
+If you select this box, you cannot set an hourly rate.
+At the start of each payrun, we check the employee’s age and set the hourly rate accordingly, thus saving you from changing the amount after birthdays or tax year ends.

-Here you can set any additions or deductions that you want to automatically include on every payrun.
+Here you can set any additions or deductions to include automatically every payrun.

-This tab contains a number of options that don’t neatly fit under the other tabs.
+This tab contains a number of options that don’t neatly fit under the others.

-The Student Loan and Postgrad Loan fields are the only options here that affect the amount the employee is paid.
+The Student Loan and Postgrad Loan fields are the only options here that affect the amount of an employee’s pay.

-All the other options here determine what information is provided to HMRC on an FPS.
+All the other options here determine what information you submit to HMRC on an FPS.